-350X has 18 programs (500X: 24 programs) in which parameters can be saved to for easy recall.
+350X has 18 programs (500X: 24 programs).
 When Synergic programs indicator light is on, the program number will show on the Welding voltage display.
 Adjust to the program number required by rotating the control knob (16).
+Press to confirm selection.